What is a Public Provident Fund (PPF) Account? Features, Benefits, and Key Details

 (a) Online: You can invest in Public Provident Fund online through the National Savings Institute (NSC) website.

-(b) Offline: You can invest in Public Provident Fund offline at any post office or authorized bank.
+(b) Offline: You can invest in Public Provident Fund offline at any post office or authorised bank.

-• Deposit the Amount Regularly: It is important to deposit the amount regularly in your PPF account.
-This will help you to earn compound interest and maximize your returns.
+- Deposit the Amount Regularly: It is important to deposit the amount regularly in your PPF account.
+This will help you to earn compound interest and maximise your returns.

 Aadhaar and PAN Card Requirements for PPF